 With lots of time on my hands I bought a lensball to experiment with.

-While in lockdown I have been trying to experiment with my photography to learn more and to releive boredom.
+While in lockdown, I have been trying to experiment with my photography to learn more and relieve boredom.
 Last month I experimented with lensball photography, this month I try some sort of Vintage photography experiment.

-The lens I choose to use was the Soviet made Helios 44-2, which despite its name is a 58mm F2 lens.
-This lens was chosen as it was easy and cheap to get hold of on eBay, my example cost £38.
-Also, some of the example photographs on the internet showed a lovely swily bokeh when shot with a wide aperture.
+The lens I choose to use was the Soviet-made Helios 44-2, which despite its name is a 58mm F2 lens.
+This lens was selected as it was easy and cheap to get hold of on eBay, my example cost £38.
+Some of the example photographs on the internet showed a lovely swirly bokeh when shot with a wide aperture.

-To use this lens on modern camera requires the use of adapters.
-I rushed in and just purchased a m42 to to z adapter, turns out this adapter is for microscopes and proved useless.
-Luckily it only cost several pounds however, still a waste of money.
+To use this lens on a modern camera requires the use of adapters.
+I rushed in and just purchased a m42 to z adapter, turns out this adapter is for microscopes and proved useless.
+Luckily it only cost several pounds; however, still a waste of money.

-To get this lens to work with my Nikon Z 6 I used an FTZ adapter along with a M42 to F adapter.
+To get this lens to work with my Nikon Z 6, I used an FTZ adapter along with an M42 to F adapter.
 The M42 to F adapter I used had a glass element which allows the Helios to focus to infinity.
-I have since discovered K&F Concept Lens Mount Adapter for M42 Mount Lens to Nikon Z Mount which also allows the lens to focus on infinity.
+I have since discovered K&F Concept Lens Mount Adapter for M42 Mount Lens to Nikon Z Mount, allowing the lens to focus on infinity.

-Obviously you don't buy this lens similar lenses for tack sharp images when there are so many modern lenses out there.
-If you experimenting with t giving your photos a vintage photography feel then the Helios is probably a good starting point.
+Obviously, you don't buy this lens or similar lenses for tack sharp images when there are so many modern lenses out there.
+If you are experimenting with giving your photos vintage photography, then the Helios is probably a good starting point.
 The gallery below were all taken with the Helios 44-2 mounted on a Nikon Z6